 Involuntary loss of coverage under another plan

-For example, let’s say your employee is covered under a spouse’s plan, but then the spouse quits their job and thus loses their health insurance.
+For example, let’s say your employee is covered under a spouse’s plan.
+But then the spouse quits their job, and with that, loses their health insurance.
 In this case, your employee would have an opportunity to enroll in your health plan, assuming they meet the rest of the eligibility guidelines.
 And if you offer coverage for spouses, their spouse could also enroll.